zhouhang95/ray-tracing-rs/README.md

 Ray Tracing: the Next Week, by Peter Shirley, March 2016

-Ray Tracing: The Rest Of Your Life, by Peter Shirley,
+Ray Tracing: The Rest Of Your Life, by Peter Shirley, March 2016

 You can download them in this page: